kobilutil/wincon/README.md

 Double-clicking from the Explorer, wincon will launch %comspec% in a new console window and attach itself to it.

 Running from an existing console, will cause wincon to attach itself to that console.

-## Features
-- Resize the console like any other window
-- Row based selection of text like in a normal editor
-- Select whole words or lines by double or tripple clicking
-- Maximize to largest available desktop size

 ## Notes
 - Resizing using the left side borders is not implemented yet